ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 - The KSYS logical partition runs IBM® AIX® 7.3 with Technology Level 1 Service Pack 1 (7300-01-01).

-- Currently IBM Power Virtual Server Private Cloud officially supports Red Hat Enterprise Linux (RHEL), IBM i, and IBM AIX® operationg systems for creating virtual servers
+- Currently IBM Power Virtual Server Private Cloud officially supports Red Hat Enterprise Linux (RHEL), IBM i, and IBM AIX® operating systems for creating virtual servers

-Once the configuration is complete, you can add all the supported Power Virtual Server instances as Managed VMs to enable DR
+The configuration is complete, you can add all the supported Power Virtual Server instances as Managed VMs to enable DR

 ## API key
 {: #apikey}